 This heavy brick won’t win any beauty contests.
 The photographers who shot them didn’t care — they wanted a precise, versatile, and durable machine, and they got it.
 The 202 features a cloth shutter that operates from 1 to 1/1000 sec. at 6 to 6,400 ISO.
 It also features classic match-needle metering, but no autoexposure modes.
 That meter, Minolta’s “Contrast Light Compensator” (that’s what the CLC on the camera’s face means), is the world’s first matrix metering system.
 It uses two metering cells to assess contrast, making sure bright areas don’t turn out too bright and dark areas don’t turn out too dark.
 The 202 also features a hot shoe and a focusing screen with a split-image spot surrounded by a microprism ring.
 This is almost everything you’d expect of a camera in this class — curiously, mirror lock up is missing.
 That feature allegedly reduces camera shake on longer exposures, and allows mounting of ultra-wide-angle lenses, which often have deeply protruding rear elements that the mirror would block.

 You’ll find this camera in two versions.
-The earlier 1975-77 version offered both FP and X flash sync and a locking depth-of-field preview button; the 1978-80 version offered only X flash sync and a depth-of-field preview button that functions only you hold it in.
+The earlier 1975-77 version offered both FP and X flash sync and a locking depth-of-field preview button; the 1978-80 version offered only X flash sync and a depth-of-field preview button that doesn’t lock.
 Every other difference is cosmetic, such as the film-plane indicator (the red o with the line through it) moving from right of the prism housing to left of it.
 My 202 is the later version.

-I got my 202 in an antique store in Centerville, Indiana, on the old National Road.
+I found my 202 in an antique store.
 Blue corrosion goo was crusted around the battery cover, which is never a good sign.
-But even if the camera were a basket case, that 50mm f/1.4 MD Rokkor-X lens was worth owning if I could get it for a good price.
+But even if the camera were a basket case, the attached 50mm f/1.4 MD Rokkor-X lens was worth owning if I could get it for a good price.
 As I fired off a few frames at various shutter speeds, this 202 felt and sounded right.
 So I offered 20 bucks.
 The store owner countered with an additional ten bucks.
 Sold!
 30 bucks for an f/1.4 prime!

-I cleaned up the battery compartment and dropped in an alkaline 625 cell (a substitute for the dreaded, banned mercury 625 cell the 202 is designed to take), but the meter wouldn’t budge.
-Persistent Googling turned up several reasons a 202’s meter would die, all of them repairable — but requiring way more camera disassembly than I’m willing to do.
-So I loaded some Kodak Gold 200 and figured exposure using either Sunny 16 or my iPhone’s Pocket Light Meter app.
+I cleaned up the battery compartment and dropped in an alkaline 625 cell (as the mercury 625 cells for which the camera is designed are banned), but the meter wouldn’t budge.
+Persistent Googling turned up several reasons a 202’s meter would die.
+All of them are repairable — but require way more camera disassembly than I’m willing to do.
+I loaded some Kodak Gold 200 and figured exposure using either Sunny 16 or my iPhone’s Pocket Light Meter app.

 I shot the entire roll near home.
-Using this f/1.4 lens indoors with ISO 200 film, I got a very narrow in-focus patch, even on a blazingly bright day.
 This was the scene on my desk, right under a window.

-At least I got good reds when I shot the hedgerow next to my driveway.
+I got good reds when I shot the hedgerow next to my driveway.
 This hedge not only provides some privacy for me and my next-door neighbor, it looks fabulous for a couple weeks in the autumn when its leaves turn.
-(It was nine feet tall when I moved in.
-What a job it was to cut it down to size.)

 The SR-T 202 is heavy, but such is the way of all-mechanical 35mm SLRs.
 Otherwise, everything about this camera feels good.
 The controls are where you’d expect them to be, and they all work smoothly.
 A nice touch: both aperture and shutter speed appear in the viewfinder, so you can adjust both with the camera at your eye.
 The shutter fires (and mirror slaps) with a sound that some call loud but that I call satisfying and solid.